 If you love baseball, there is no better place to be then watching the Giants on a Thursday night in San Francisco.
-They play from April to late September each year at Oracle Park (formerly AT&T Park).
+They play from April to late September each year at Oracle Park.

 The Giants play about every other Thursday throughout the season.
 They take on teams such as the Los Angeles Dodgers, the San Diego Padres, and the Arizona Diamondbacks.